themosis/documentation/configuration.md

 2. Configuration
 ----------------

-Most of the configuration files are stored in the `app/config` folder of either the `themosis-datas` plugins and `themosis-theme` theme.
+Most of the configuration files are stored in the `app/config` folder of either the `themosis` plugin and `themosis-theme` theme.

 Sometimes you may want to access configuration values at run-time.
-But you're constrained to only access the values of the `application.config.php` file stored in the `themosis-datas` plugin.
+But you're constrained to only access the values of the `application.config.php` file stored in the `themosis` plugin.

 ### Access application configuration values